The Advantages of Shower Enclosure

 How to Repair a Shower Enclosure?

 Even with the best of jobs, shower enclosures sometimes need to be repaired.
 Often, the caulk that is used to keep water from seeping into joints and tiles becomes old and loose.
 When this happens, water can get into those areas and cause mold to form.
-In addition, erosion can also become a problem, resulting in more costly repairs down the road.
+In other part, erosion can also become a issue or problem.
 Save yourself some money by learning to repair your shower enclosure.

 1. Make sure that the shower is dry before you begin working.
-Use the knife or putty knife to remove the old caulk that you will be replacing.
+Use the putty knife or knife to delete or remove the old caulk that you will be changing.
 You should be able to scrape the caulk out of the crevices of the shower enclosure rather easily, especially if the caulk is beginning to lift or fall out.

-2. Take care not to scratch the shower pan or the shower while removing the caulk.
+2. Be aware and Take care not scratch shower pan & shower while removing that caulk.
 If you happen to scratch the tub, try using a product like Soft scrub to remove the marks.
 They should come off easily, provided they are just surface scratches.
 You may also want to try a bit of alcohol on a cotton ball to remove surface scratches.

 3. Use a heat gun to get the caulk off, if you cannot remove it with the knife or the putty knife.
-The heat gun will loosen the caulk, and make it easier to remove.
-In order to protect your hands and the shower enclosure, make sure that the gun is set at a temperature below 300 degrees.
+This heat gun will loosen the caulk, and make it very easier to delete or remove.
+In order to safe hands & shower enclosure, make sure that heat gun is set at a below 300 degrees temp.

 5. Apply just a small amount of caulk to your starting area.
 It should be no bigger than ? inch.
 Moisten your finger with a bit of water (not too much), and glide your finger along the bead of caulk, smoothing it over the joint, and applying pressure at the same time.